s-a-sureshkumar/Bedrock-Driven-OpenSearch/README.md

 # Amazon Bedrock (Claude) OpenSearch Query Generator

-This project demonstrates the use of AWS Bedrock (Claude) to process user prompts/intents and generate OpenSearch queries.
+This project demonstrates the use of Amazon Bedrock (Claude) to process user prompts/intents and generate OpenSearch queries.
 It's built using AWS Amplify Gen 2 and NextJS.

 ## Prerequisites